Green-Mountain-Insulated-Glass/BYLAWS/README.md

 - [ ] Principle place of business: _This is fairly self-explanatory.
 Use your cooperative’s primary business address._

 - [ ] Purpose of the cooperative: _This should be briefly and broadly defined, so as not to inhibit future development or expansion._

-Period of duration: In most cases, the period of duration will be “perpetual.”
+- [ ] Period of duration: _In most cases, the period of duration will be “perpetual.”_

-Name, number, and address of the registered agent or statutory agent (in some states, the names and contact information of the officers must also be included):[2] In most states, corporations must designate a registered agent or statutory agent.
+- [ ] Name, number, and address of the registered agent or statutory agent

+    -- [ ] _in some states, the names and contact information of the officers must also be included)._

+    -- [ ] _In most states, corporations must designate a registered agent or statutory agent.
 This individual must be available to receive official documents on behalf of the cooperative.
 The address provided cannot be a P.O.
+Box._

-Box.[3]
-If a new registered agent is designated (or if new officers are elected, if applicable), the Articles of Incorporation must be updated and re-filed.
+    -- [ ] _If a new registered agent is designated (or if new officers are elected, if applicable), the Articles of Incorporation must be updated and re-filed._

-Capital structure (stock or non-stock): This article should specify the number of shares authorized and the value of membership stock (and other types of stock, if applicable).
-Associated voting rights are detailed in the Bylaws, but may be referenced here.[4]
+- [ ] Capital structure (stock or non-stock): _This article should specify the number of shares authorized and the value of membership stock (and other types of stock, if applicable).
+Associated voting rights are detailed in the Bylaws, but may be referenced here._

-What happens to the cooperative’s assets in the event of dissolution: In the event of dissolution, cooperatives often choose to distribute remaining assets to shareholders.
-Some cooperatives may distribute remaining assets to allied organizations.[5]
+- [ ] What happens to the cooperative’s assets in the event of dissolution: _In the event of dissolution, cooperatives often choose to distribute remaining assets to shareholders.
+Some cooperatives may distribute remaining assets to allied organizations._

 ## ARTICLE II: MEMBERS